thomasjpfan/winter-d3m-2021-sklearn-interop/content/_index.md

     ...
 ```

-- Attributes starting with `_` are undocumented.
+- Attributes starting with `_` are undocumented
 - Brittle: private attributes can change without warning
-- Providing this metadata requires one to dive into the source code
+- May require diving into source code
 - Huge barrier for creating primitives

 ---